5 Reasons Why to Fall in Love with Morocco

 The best way to enjoy sitting in a rooftop cafe with stunning views, interrupted by minarets and palm trees.
 The locals replace pots with mint tea in a country where “a beer” is nothing.
 You can get enough of that minty, sugary treats, sit in the tea shops, and play football with the locals.

 It was the best way to take a break from sightseeing and take it all in a while, sitting in a cafe and connecting with locals.
-Have to have a drink, a pot or two a day.
+You have to have a drink, a pot or two a day.
 Man, this stuff is addictive!
 The addiction was refreshed by how it was served, the pouring style, the aroma, and how the first single sip left me.

 Camel Trekking